IsratAmir/Superstore_Performance_Dashboard/README.md

 ▶️ How to use/run the report

-1. Download the .pbix file from this repo: [add your file name here]
+1. Download the .pbix file from this repo: [Superstore_Performance_Dashboard /src/]
 2. Open in Power BI Desktop
 3. If needed, update the data source path (Transform Data → Data source settings)
 4. Use the Year buttons and slicers to explore performance